 The next step is to start getting into a routine of planning ahead.
 Being aware of earn rates in different categories or with various partners when booking work travel and entertainment will play a huge factor in your points accrual.
 Find out which partners offer complimentary wine, dishes or discounts at restaurants and which cards reward more for spending overseas.
 The Qantas American Express Ultimate Card earns you 3 points per dollar spent with Qantas, a must have for corporate Qantas flyers.

 And then to finish are the additional perks.
-If you travel a lot for work, an American Express Card that offers the holder unlimited lounge access might be well worth the fee, as would the complimentary travel insurance.
+If you travel a lot for work, an American Express Card that offers the holder unlimited lounge access (like the American Express Platinum Card) might be well worth the fee, as would the complimentary travel insurance.
 Likewise, American Expresses’ security procedures and Card replacement process are unbeatable.
 I lost my card in Florence last year and had a new one delivered to my hotel two days later.